Evolutionary Origins of Binary Neutron Star Mergers: Effects of Common Envelope Efficiency and Metallicity: Results

 \section{Results}

 Our focus is to identify the main evolutionary channel through which BNS mergers form in our models.
 We examine our \MESA{} models for BNS formation in terms of the evolutionary class they belong to: {\it merger during CE}, {\it non-merging systems}, and {\it BNS mergers}.
-In Section \ref{sec:1p4NS} and Section \ref{sec:2p0NS} we describe results for simulations with a NS mass of $1.4 M_{\odot}$ and $2.0 M_{\odot}$ respectively.
+In Sec.~\ref{sec:1p4NS} and Sec.~\ref{sec:2p0NS} we describe results for simulations with a NS mass of $1.4 M_{\odot}$ and $2.0 M_{\odot}$ respectively.